Sage-is/WEB-Sage.Education-docs/docs/tutorials/tab-nginx/LetsEncrypt.md

 #### Access the WebUI

-Access Sage WebUI via HTTPS at:
+Access Sage.is AI-UI via HTTPS at:

 [https://your_domain_or_IP](https://your_domain_or_IP)